 In today’s piece, I want to guide you down the path of the different stages of this drug development pipeline.
 The process typically starts when we identify a biological target (like a protein or cellular process) that is critical for the disease.
 This is, however, not the only way how drugs are developed historically.
 Irrespective of the approach taken, the primary goal of the process is to identify a chemical substance that can interact with the target thereby changing its activity and function causing a desirable therapeutic effect.
 Next, we validate the drug activity in a model organism.
 There are ethical constraints that prevent us from doing extensive research on every new drug in humans.
 A careful assessment of risks on individuals and communities in comparison to the benefits has to precede before any medical research is conducted on human subjects.
 Model species share many of the same proteins and processes as human cells so we can test drugs in these animals for both safety and efficacy before testing in humans.
 By doing these preclinical experiments on model animals like zebrafish, mice, and monkeys, we can gather adequate information on how a drug function and interacts with our complex biology before we have enough evidence that a therapy may work well for a specific condition or may be better than a therapy which is already available.
 It’s important to note, however, that model animals are not humans and many drugs that initially appear to be promising in animals are not as effective in people.

-Once the drug manufacturer, typically a pharmaceutical company feels optimistic about the prospect of a new therapeutic, they file a new drug application before the regulatory agency, which in the US is the FDA.
+Once the drug manufacturer, typically a pharmaceutical company feels optimistic about the prospect of a new therapeutic, they file an investigational new drug application (IND) before the regulatory agency, which in the US is the FDA.
 If the agency feels satisfied with the manufacturer’s plan, they give the nod to the company to go ahead with the trial.
 The clinical trial is segmented into multiple stages, referred to as ‘phases’.
 A new drug progresses through the phases sequentially, while being subjected to the scrutiny of the regulatory agency.
 Any red flags like severe toxicity can cause the trial to be called off.

 In Phase 1 of the trial, the safety and the appropriate dose for treatment is tested in a small number of healthy individuals.
 Approximately 3 in 5 drugs will move to the next phase of the trial where the effectiveness of the drug will be tested in patients for whom the drug is intended.
 Phase 2 will restrict the testing to about a few dozens to hundreds of patients.
 Most of the drugs in development fail at this stage with only about 3 out of 10 drugs progressing to the subsequent stage.
 Phase 3 is the critical stage in which the drug is tested in hundreds to thousands of patients, typically in multiple centers, thereby including a broader and more diverse group of patients.
 About 3 in 5 drugs will move past this phase to the drug review process.
 This is the stage where FDA examines all the data submitted and decides whether the drug should be approved or not.
 If the drug provides direct clinical benefit to the patients in terms of parameters like improvement of overall survival and quality of life, risks like any potential side-effects and toxicities do not outweigh the benefits, and the drug performs better than existing therapies for that disease, there is a high likelihood (about 85%) that the drug will be approved and allowed to enter into the market.